 Nothing undermines a communication initiative faster than a leader who does not follow the norms they set.
 If you ask your team to respond within 24 hours and you take three days, you have communicated the real standard.
 If you say you want direct feedback and then react defensively when you receive it, you have taught your team to filter what they tell you.

-Your team’s communication habits will reflect your habits more than any policy you put in writing.
-This is one of the most impactful areas addressed in executive coaching because the results show up fast once the leader shifts.
+Your team's communication habits will reflect your habits more than any policy you put in writing.
+This is one of the highest-impact areas addressed in executive coaching because the results show up fast once the leader shifts their own behavior.

 Teams do not communicate well when people fear the consequences of saying the wrong thing.
-Psychological safety — the belief that you can speak up, ask questions, and flag problems without being penalized — is the foundation that all effective communication is built on.
+Psychological safety — the belief that you can speak up, ask questions, and flag problems without penalty — is the foundation all effective communication builds on.

 What Improving Team Communication Actually Produces